-I'm very hesitant to recommend this because I'm growing to hate seeing these things everywhere while traveling around the world.
+We're very hesitant to recommend this because we're growing to hate seeing these things everywhere while traveling around the world.
 But this is the age we live in and if you want to get that perfect selfie shot and have no one else to take your picture, you gotta have a selfie stick.
-We rarely use ours but there's been a few times when we've been glad we've had it.
+It can also be practical to take pictures above a crowd.
+We rarely use ours but there have been a few times when we've been glad we've had it.

 Extra SD Cards

-On a big trip, you may be snapping away and your SD Cards may be full before you can back it up to a hard drive or the cloud.
+On a long trip, you may be snapping away and your SD Cards may be full before you can back it up to a hard drive or the cloud.
 They're tiny and relatively inexpensive, so bring extra.
-I always keep an extra in my wallet just in case we left a SD Card behind or if one fills up before we realized.
+I always keep an extra in my wallet just in case we left an SD Card behind or if one fills up before we realized.

 A Camera Strap That Doesn't Weigh You Down